ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 Because RMM is deployed in {{site.data.keyword.vpc_short}}, it requires a transit gateway for the RMM to communicate with the source and the target server over the private interface.
 The source and target server also need to be able to communicate with one another.

-If the source and target server do not have direct communication, then consider using pass-through with the RMM server.
-The RMM server acts as a proxy, and migration flows through the RMM server.
-For more information, search for pass-through in the [RMM user guide](https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud){: external}.
-The pass-through migration time increases.
+If the source and target server do not have direct communication, then use the pass-through method of data transfer.
+The RMM server acts as a proxy, and the migration flows through the RMM server.
+RMM does not store a copy of the used data from source hosts.
 {: note}

 To create an {{site.data.keyword.tg_full_notm}} and establish a connection between classic and VPC, review the following information: